iAOS/OSReflectionKit/README.md

 OSReflectionKit
 ===============

-OSReflectionKit is a lightweight object reflection library for iOS and Mac OS X, that allows you to instantiate objects from a simple [NSDictionary](http://developer.apple.com/library/ios/#documentation/Cocoa/Reference/Foundation/Classes/NSDictionary_Class/Reference/Reference.html) objects.
+OSReflectionKit is a lightweight object reflection library for iOS and Mac OS X, that allows you to instantiate objects from a simple [NSDictionary](http://developer.apple.com/library/ios/#documentation/Cocoa/Reference/Foundation/Classes/NSDictionary_Class/Reference/Reference.html) objects or JSON strings.
 For example, here's how easy it is to instantiate an object from a dictionary or even directly from a JSON string:

 ### Loading from a JSON string
 ```objective-c